 Our team

-ALIGN steering group members each have extensive experience working within unregistered alternative provisions.
-They are committed to supporting the sector and providing a confident voice, particularly to those working outside the Ofsted framework.
+The ALIGN steering group has extensive experience working within unregistered alternative provisions.
+We are committed to supporting the sector and providing a confident voice, particularly to those working outside the Ofsted framework.

 Mark Wrangles